johnsellin93/lineflow/lineflow.md

 ![LineFlow Execution Dashboard](lineflow-dashboard.png)
-*Rule-level execution monitoring with distance-qualified triggers and lifecycle tracking.*
+*Rule-level execution monitoring with distance-qualified triggers, lifecycle tracking, and live parameter overrides.*

+All parameters shown in the dashboard are editable through inline editors.
 ---
 # Execution Model